Vic-More/alx-system_engineering-devops/0x02-shell_redirections/README.md

-the first 10 lines of /etc/passwd
+that displays the third line of the file iacta